vswanlund/vswanlund.github.io/tag-mobile-sdks/android/start.md

 If you plan to test your application using a mock server There is a third approach to initialising the SDK.
 This method requires that you provide every endpoint and port manually.on is to use the builder directly to set all the services endpoints
-* This is intended for testing purposes where you may need the ability to change ports when using mock servers Note; they need to set every single endpoint if they use this method because
+* This is intended for testing purposes where you may need the ability to change ports when using mock servers
+Note: they need to set every single endpoint if they use this method because
 ==================================

 # Importing The Sample App